markoleptic/BeatShot/README.md

 5. Under the Audio heading, make sure the box with "Convert videos to" is checked, then select either ogg or mp3.

 ## What I'm working on / Planned Features:
-### Website
-- Integrating the game with the [website](https://beatshot.gg)
-  - view charts for different game modes by sending http requests to website and opening a browser window in game
-    - much easier to create pretty charts using chart js than to try and make them in the game
-  - sign up for an account in game to save your scores in a backend database
-  - instead of a static patch notes page, replace with in game browser window showing patch notes on website
 ### Planned changes to base game
 - Show example videos for main game modes
 - Create AI system tailored to player goals: